-The discount has been on a narrowing trend for a while now, possibly in response to the news that has emerged regarding the realisations that have occurred within CHRY's portfolio, as well as the effects of buybacks.
+The discount has been on a narrowing trend for a while now, which we believe reflects the overall good news that is emerging on CHRY's portfolio, as well as the effects of buybacks.

-CHRY's advisers comment that the macro backdrop is a bit more supportive too.
-They highlight that the Bank of England has now cut rates three times from the peak and while longer-term gilt yields remain elevated, they are off their recent peaks.
+The macro backdrop is a bit more supportive too.
+The Bank of England has now cut rates three times from the peak.
+Longer-term gilt yields remain elevated, but are off their recent peaks.